Tips for Choosing International Health Insurance

 - If you already have international health cover seek advice from your insurance broker before changing insurers; they may not cover the pre-existing conditions which are covered by your present insurer.
 The fact that insurance may not extend to pre-existing conditions means that it is extremely important to be careful when choosing your initial insurer, because if you later develop a medical condition you may have little or no ability to move away from that insurer.

 - Be very honest regarding any pre-existing conditions and discuss these with your broker, if appropriate.
-Insurers typically have a very strict attitude to pre-existing medical conditions and there is a risk that you might lose your entire cover and the right to any payments.
+Insurers typically have a very strict attitude to pre-existing medical conditions and there is a risk that you might lose your entire cover and the right to any payments if you haven't provided full details.

 - If you are planning to have children in the near future, make sure that your broker is aware of this and carefully check yourself that any health plan covers maternity costs.
 Many international health plans either don't cover maternity costs at all, or only after a prescribed waiting period on a capped basis.
 Child birth costs can be very high in a number of countries, particularly if there are complications.
 Correspondingly, some health plans include maternity benefits as part of the base cover, and you may be able to reduce premiums considerably by excluding maternity cover.

 - If you are already pregnant most health plans - both individual and corporate - will view it as a “pre-existing condition” and you will not be covered for these costs although you will be covered for other conditions.

 - Medical problems often occur very suddenly and are obviously not limited to occurring in office hours; furthermore, expatriates will often be travelling outside their host and base countries.
 Consequently, you should satisfy yourself that any insurer has a 24 hour help desk and emergency capability - with English speaking operators.
 Most insurers will issue you with a wallet card providing your account code and international call numbers - you should carry them with you everywhere.